 We conclude with an incredible series of illustrations, each featuring a character from the Back to the Future films and the clocktower from a moment in, well, time.
 Clara (with the clocktower being built in 1885), young George McFly (the night the clock tower was struck by lightning in 1955), Marty McFly (the clocktower in 1985), Biff Tannen (the clocktower in the “bad” version of 1985), and Dr. Emmet Brown (the clocktower in 2015.)

-# 1 – EPCOT’s Taste of the Festival of the Arts
+# 1 – EPCOT’s Festival of the Arts

 SAM: At this year’s Festival of the Arts, seeing other fans of Disney, and even some fans of my art was a blast.
 I was stoked to finally meet so many of the people that I chat with daily on social media, plus meeting a whole lot more people who just happened to be art lovers enjoying the festival those days.
 I got a kick out of how many people who only knew me as “that guy @Cartarsauce on Twitter,” were surprised I actually make art in addition to being chatty and opinionated online about the Disney Parks.